DylanMeeus/springboot_jwt_blog/_posts/2015-11-13-build-an-app-with-vuejs.markdown

 ## Setting Up the Back End

 We're using our trusty [nodejs-jwt-authentication-sample](https://github.com/auth0/nodejs-jwt-authentication-sample) to retrieve Chuck Norris quotes.
-Clone the repo wherever you like (here we're putting it in a `server` directory) and follow th readme for installation steps.
+Clone the repo wherever you like (here we're putting it in a `server` directory) and follow the readme for installation steps.

 ## Setting Up the Vue Components

 Let's get started with the actual components for our app.
 But first, what exactly is a Vue component and how does it work?
-Vue components allow us to specify a **template**, a **script** and **style** rules all in one file.
+Vue components allow us to specify a **template**, a **script**, and **style** rules all in one file.
 If you're familiar with React, this will likely be familiar.
-This move towards composition and splitting the app into small components is helpful for maintainence and reasoning about the app.
+This move toward composition and splitting the app into small components is helpful for maintainence and reasoning about the app.

 To see how this works, let's start with the `Home` component.